-The initial step in trying to avoid bankruptcy is to clearly and dispassionately assess the underlying problem(s) that are pushing the municipality in that direction.
-The degree of self awareness and transparency among municipalities can vary widely, and for some, one of the main problems may be just getting a good handle on the real drivers of financial stability and solvency.
-Not being financial managers, we will leave it to those more qualified to get into the technical details, but suffice it to say that if a municipality cannot identify in clear terms the specific factors that are driving revenues down and/or expenses up, it has some serious homework to do before venturing into bankruptcy court.
+The initial step in trying to avoid bankruptcy is to clearly and dispassionately assess the underlying problem or problems that are pushing the municipality in that direction.
+The degree of self awareness and transparency among municipalities can vary widely, and for some, one of the main problems may be simply getting a good handle on the real drivers of financial stability and solvency.
+Not being financial managers, we will leave it to those more qualified to get into the technical details, but suffice it to say that if a municipality cannot identify in clear terms the specific factors that are driving revenues down and/or expenses up, it has some serious homework to do before venturing into a workout, let alone into bankruptcy court.

-Municipalities that have been forced to the brink of, or into, bankruptcy, generally experience one or both of two types of fiscal problems.
+Municipalities that have been pushed to the brink of, or into, bankruptcy, generally experienced one or both of two types of fiscal problems.
 The first is a large and extraordinary one-time financial hit that cannot be absorbed by the budget or covered out of reserves.
-This could be a sudden and catastrophic investment loss (such as that experienced by Orange County, California, leading to its chapter 9 filing in 1994) or a large judgment rendered against the municipality (such as that experienced by Desert Hot Springs, California, leading to its chapter 9 filing in
+This could be a sudden and catastrophic investment loss (such as that experienced by Orange County, California, leading to its chapter 9 filing in 1994) or a large judgment rendered against the municipality (such as that experienced by Desert Hot Springs, California, leading to its chapter 9 filing in 2001).
+In each case, these significant one-time liabilities forced the municipality into seeking bankruptcy protection.